HTTP Server CLI — Request

 Bootgly ships a fluent validation system for verifying request data before your handler runs.
 It revolves around three pieces:

-- `Validation` — runs a set of rules against an array of input data, accumulating errors per field.
+- [`Bootgly\ADI\Validation`](/manual/ADI/Validation/overview/) — the standalone engine: runs a set of rules against an array of input data, accumulating errors per field.
+It lives in the ADI layer, so the same rules validate CLI input, jobs and seeders.

 - `Validator` middleware — applies validation to one Request source and fails fast (default `422 Unprocessable Entity`) if invalid.
 See [Middlewares → Validator](../Middlewares/#validator).